FanderWasTaken/wine-dependency-hell-solver/.github/README.md

 ## Instruction

-1. Download and run `WDHS` from the Latest Release.
+1. Download `WDHS` from the Latest Release.
+2. Make the downloaded file executable via right click Properties menu.<br />Alternatively, run `chmod +x ./WDHS` in the same directory.
-2. Start `WDHS.bat` with Wine or Proton inside the game's prefix.
+3. Start `WDHS.bat` with Wine or Proton inside the game's prefix.

 ## Troubleshooting